collective/Products.PDBDebugMode/README.md

 ## Requirements

-This version of PDBDebugMode has been tested with Zope4 and Plone 5.2 in Python 2.7, 3.6 and 3.7
+This version of PDBDebugMode has been tested with Plone 6.2 on Python 3.10-3.13.

+For Zope4 and Plone 5.2 in Python 2.7, 3.6 and 3.7 please use `Products.PDBDebugMode = 2.1`.

 For Zope 2 (until Plone 5.1) please use `Products.PDBDebugMode = 1.3`.